Online events accessibility guide

 2. Prepare your presenters well ahead of your event

 Let presenters know in your call for presentations that accessibility is important to your event and that presenters will be given guidance on this.
+(Resources to help your speakers with their presentations are linked below.)

 Once a presentation has been accepted, give guidance to presenters as soon as possible on making their content more accessible in order to give the best presentation possible.
 Preparing ahead of time will make it easier to make any content shared after your event accessible.